rse-ops/flux-compose/README.md

 This is a small example of getting Flux running with docker compose!
 We organize in subfolders in case there is desire to support future (different) examples:

+ - [basic](basic): a setup (without replicas) with a rabbit servicve alongside flux.
- - [basic](basic): a setup with a rabbit service container alongside flux, no web interfaace
+ - [replicas](replicas): a setup with a rabbit service container alongside flux using docker-compose replicas no web interface

 For each example, the default will scale your cluster to 3 workers and one main broker (a total size of 4 nodes) and it can be customized.
+We highly recommend using the [basic](basic) approach as it more accurately can give an exact hostname to each of the workers.

 ## General Setup